Eyongkevin/Spider-1/README.md

 - Peripherals with at least 100+ RGB LEDs
 - Gaming headset, wireless and RGB
 - Gaming chair not necessary but heavily recommended

+#### HEALTH WARNINGS AND RECOMMENDATIONS

+Please take regular breaks, this game is highly addicting and can prompt you to stay seated for way too long.